Razland/ReproducibleResearch_1/PA1_template.md

 ## 6     0 2012-10-01       25    TRUE
 ```

--Make a panel plot containing a time series plot (i.e. type = "l") of the 5-
+Make a panel plot containing a time series plot (i.e. type = "l") of the 5-
 minute interval (x-axis) and the average number of steps taken, averaged across
 all weekday days or weekend days (y-axis).